Meet Your Atlanta Dentist

 “Our success is measured by the smile on your face.
 Changing people’s lives is my greatest reward.” – Dr. Marilyn Gaylor

 A 1984 graduate of the University of Tennessee School Of Dentistry, Dr. Gaylor has completed numerous hours of continuing education at such institutions as the Spear Institute, Pankey Institute, Dawson Academy, and Louisiana State University’s Cosmetic Dentistry Continuum parts I and II.
 In addition to membership in the AACD, she is a member of the American Dental Association and the Pierre Fauchard Academy and is a Fellow of the Georgia Dental Association.

-Dr. Gaylor is a visiting faculty member at the Scottsdale Center for Dentistry and has maintained a private practice in the Buckhead district of Atlanta, Georgia since 1996.
+Dr. Gaylor is a visiting faculty member at the Scottsdale Center for Dentistry and has maintained a private practice in Atlanta, Georgia since 1996.
 Her practice emphasizes reconstructive and cosmetic dentistry, including cosmetic bonding, dental implants, and porcelain veneers.